 Undoubtedly when people talk about silent reflux and acid reflux in general, they often talk about the LPR foods that you should be avoiding and there is no doubt this is an important area to talk about.

 Though something that is not often covered is what foods you should be eating.
 Here today I am going to give you a few different foods that I recommend if you have silent reflux or LPR.
-These foods will settle and calm symptoms and allow the throat and the digestive tract to heal.
+These are the best foods for LPR that will settle and calm symptoms and allow the throat and the digestive tract to heal.

 #1 Oats (porridge)